-Trust Fund Committee, IBRD as the Trustee of the Trust Fund, and the contributors to the Trust Fund, and are purpose financial statements are prepared on the accrual basis of accounting, with the exception of (i)

-Basis of Accounting - The Trustee approved the special purpose basis of accounting.
-The Trust Fund's special administrative budget expenses, which are accounted for on a cash basis; and (ii) net investment income earned by the other MDBs on funds received from the CTF Trustee, which are also accounted for on a cash basis.
-Reflows and returns of CTF funds disbursed by MDBs, such as principal repayment, interest and other reflows are accrued when the cash is received by the MDBs from the project recipients.
-The specific accounting policies are as described below:
+Trust Fund Committee, IBRD as the Trustee of the Trust Fund, and the contributors to the Trust Fund, and are prepared on the special purpose basis of accounting.
+The Trust Fund's special purpose financial statements are prepared on the accrual basis of accounting, with the exception of (i) administrative budget expenses, which are accounted for on a cash basis; (ii) net investment income earned by the other MDBs on CTF funds, which are also accounted for on a cash basis; and (iii) reflows and returns of CTF funds disbursed by MDBs, such as principal repayment, interest and other reflows are recorded by the Trust Fund when the cash is received by the MDBs from the project recipients.
+The specific accounting policies are as described in more detail below: